 What does NeuroVance™ contain?

-NeuroVance™ contains a blend of plant-derived (phytochemical) ingredients noted for their ability to help regulate mood and aid concentration.
+NeuroVance™ contains a blend of plant-derived (phytochemical) ingredients that have the potential to support healthy brain function via multiple pathways.
 Its multi-modal pharmaceutical action is achieved through its ability to enhance separate but interconnected components of brain function, thereby giving your brain a physiological advantage during demanding and stressful periods.
 The ingredients contained in NeuroVance™ are roseroot extract, inositol, magnesium and zinc.